PayBX (AXPR) Price Tops $0.0048

-PayBX (CURRENCY:AXPR) traded up 7.4% against the US dollar during the 1-day period ending at 8:00 AM ET on July 19th.
-One PayBX coin can currently be purchased for about $0.0048 or 0.00000042 BTC on major cryptocurrency exchanges.
+PayBX (CURRENCY:AXPR) traded up 7.4% against the US dollar during the 24-hour period ending at 0:00 AM Eastern on July 24th.
+One PayBX coin can now be purchased for approximately $0.0048 or 0.00000042 BTC on major exchanges.
 PayBX has a total market cap of $1.34 million and approximately $18,810.00 worth of PayBX was traded on exchanges in the last day.
 In the last seven days, PayBX has traded 22.2% lower against the US dollar.

 - DREP [old] (DREP) traded down 19.5% against the dollar and now trades at $1.96 or 0.00003399 BTC.